-Slothrust To Join Manchester Orchestra's 'The Million Masks of God' Tour
+Slothrust To Join Manchester Orchestra's 'The Million Masks Of God' Tour

-Fans can look forward to hearing new music from Slothrust when they take the stage this fall.
+Educated musicians all with backgrounds in classical, jazz and blues, the band's newest work once again sees Slothrust leaning into improvisation.

-Rising alt-rock band Slothrust is thrilled to announce that they will be joining Manchester Orchestra and Foxing on The Million Masks of God Tour.
+Rising alt-rock band Slothrust has announced that they will be joining Manchester Orchestra and Foxing on The Million Masks of God Tour.
 The tour kicks off on October 5th in Dallas, with additional stops in Charlotte, Boston, New York, Nashville, and more.
 For a full list of dates or to purchase tickets, please visit: www.slothrust.com.

 "I have really missed the unique energetic exchange that happens when you perform in front of an audience," shares front person Leah Wellbaum.
 "The lack of it has left a void in me and we couldn't be more excited to hit the road again with our friends in Manchester Orchestra.
 In its own way, touring has always felt like home and we are stoked for this epic return."